anasfkhan81/chamuca/README.md

 Bengali, Gujarati, Hindi, Urdu, Indonesian, Konkani, Malay, Panjabi, Sinhalese, Tamil, Telegu.

 ### CHAMUÇA as Linguistic Linked Open Data
 In this section we describe the motivations for making the data available as linked open data[^2].
 The principal idea was to ensure that our resource would born FAIR and that it would be machine actionable.
 We were also keen to make sure our data was open as possible; for this reason we publish everything with a CC-BY license.
-In addition, we wanted to profit from the many other advantages of the linked data format, including
+In addition, we wanted to profit from the many other advantages of the linked data format, including:
+- The possibility to make our data available publically via a SPARQL endpoint
+- The natural fit of a graph-based data model to represent the information in our dataset
+- The possibility of using pre-existing standards and technologies in the Semantic Web stack
 #### Accessing the CHAMUÇA SPARQL Endpoint